sunaku/engrammer/README.md

 [Arno's Engram]: https://engram.dev

-# Engrammerdvp - [Engrammer] layout for programmers.
+# Realengrammer - [Engrammer] layout for programmers.
-This is a programmer-friendly variant of Engrammer which itself is a variant of [Arno's Engram] 2.0 keyboard layout that helps speed up programming by putting the symbols in a better position inspired by the Programmer Dvorak layout.
+This is a programmer-friendly variant of Engrammer which itself is a variant of [Arno's Engram] 2.0 keyboard layout that helps speed up programming by putting the symbols in a better position inspired by the Real Programmer Dvorak layout.
 Why a new layout?
 As nice as it is, engrammer has some serious problems when writing source code.
-The characters are in an en layout all right, but the symbols are put in the same hopeless locations as in the Qwerty layout!
+The characters are in an Engram layout all right, but the symbols are put in the same hopeless locations as in the Qwerty layout!

+ This layouts features are:

 * Semicolon is placed relative to comma and period just like standard.
 * This sub-layout makes it easier to write source code in C, C#, Java, Pascal, Lisp, CSS, XML and alikes by incorporating the symbol layout Programmer Dvorak.
 It was generated through reflection of the most common constructs in these languages and the rules set forward by the August Dvorak in his research, then verified by scanning through thousands of source code lines ensuring that a good fit was found.